If there's one celeb who inspires skin envy, it's Cate Blanchett.

 Ingredients: Water, Saccharomycopsis Ferment Filtrate, Glycerin, Phytosteryl/Behenyl/Octyldodecyl Lauroyl Glutamate, Ethylhexyl Isononanoate, Butylene Glycol, Niacinamide, Triethylhexanoin, Neopentyl Glycol Diethylhexanoate, Simmondsia Chinensis (Jojoba) Seed Oil, Sucrose Polycottonseedate, Myristyl Myristate, Pentylene Glycol, Hydrogenated Coco-Glycerides, Sorbitan Stearate, Glyceryl Stearate, PEG-100 Stearate, Myristyl Alcohol, PEG-40 Stearate, Panthenol, Tocopherol, Tocopheryl Acetate, Hexapeptide-3, Hexylhexapeptide-8, Palmitoyl Tetrapeptide-7, Chrysanthellum Indicum Extract, Camella, Sinensis Leaf Extract, Crithmum Maritimum Extract, Hydrolyzed Wheat Protein, C13-14 Isoparaffin, Magnesium Aspartate, Zinc Gluconate, Copper Glucomate, Laureth-7, Polysorbate-65, Steareth-20, Hydrogenated Lecithin, Caprylic/Capric Triglyceride Carbomer, Sodium Stearate, Polyacrylamide, Sodium Chloride, Benzoyl Alcohol, Sodium Hydroxide, Benzyl Alcohol, Disodium EDTA, Methylparaben, Ehtylparaben, Butylparaben, Propylparaben, Isobutylparaben, Phenoxyethanol, Parfum, Citronellol.

-5. Eye de-puffer
+5. Eye De-Puffer:

-"I'm often discovering useful products through my kids, like Traumeel Ointment.
+Traumeel Ointment: "I'm often discovering useful products through my kids, like Traumeel Ointment.
 It's meant to help bruises heal, but I dab it anywhere I want to decrease puffiness."

-6. Lip balm and anti-redness treatment
+6. Lip Balm and Anti-Redness Treatment: